ChalkTalk/fullstack-interview/README.md

 This part is independent from Part 1: Do not modify your solution for Part 1.

-Implement a server using Node (ideally using Express, but other frameworks would work) to serve the following endpoints:
+Implement a server using Python (any framework you like works) to serve the following endpoints:

 - Load the content of [`board.json`](files/test-board-1.json) and shuffle the tiles when your server starts.
 Serve the shuffled board via GET method.
 - Serve the file [`dictionary.json`](files/dictionary.json) statically via GET methods.